 “All caps” writing is rarely warranted, and if you use capitals too often, your paragraphs will appear silly and chaotic.
 In electronic communications, it can even be perceived as shouting.

 Some people may actually be offended by the style of the above example.
 Therefore, use all capitals very sparingly (and never in academic writing).

-Similarly, exclamation marks certainly have a place in English writing, but they are too often abused.
+Similarly, exclamation points certainly have a place in English writing, but they are too often abused.
 They can be used effectively in fiction and informal writing, but you should avoid them in business and academic writing.
-Using an exclamation point implies an outcry or extreme excitement, and should be reserved for unique circumstances.
+Using an exclamation point implies an outcry or extreme excitement and should be reserved for unique circumstances.